 Caffeine itself may also contribute to coffee's positive effects on brain health.
 That may be because caffeine is an antagonist to adenosine receptors.
 These receptors normally slow down neural activity when the chemical adenosine binds to them, producing a sleepy feeling.
 But if caffeine binds to the receptors, the activity of neurons speeds up.

-Coffee also appears to lower levels of insulin and estrogen, which is perhaps why a study last year found a lower risk of endometrial cancer in coffee-drinking women.
-Insulin also plays a role in prostate cancer, another disease coffee may help stave off.
+Coffee also appears to lower levels of insulin and estrogen, which is perhaps why a study last year found a lower risk of endometrial cancer in coffee-drinking women

 What good it may bring

-The evidence is fairly strong for coffee preventing type II diabetes and Parkinson's, and reasonably good for antidepressant effects, too, doctors say.
+The evidence is fairly strong for coffee preventing type II diabetes and Parkinson's, and reasonably good for antidepressant effects

 Just in the last few months, several new studies have been published highlighting other possible benefits of coffee.
 Again, none of them prove that coffee causes any effects at all; they are just associations.

 People who drink two 8-ounce cups of coffee daily appear to have an 11% lower risk of developing heart failure, compared to noncoffee drinkers.
 That's according to a meta-analysis published in June